zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [^1]: https://feedbackassistant.apple.com

-^SwiftUI is still very new, new patterns have been introduced at every major iOS release, and old patterns have been deprecated.
+^The last lesson I want to leave you today is that SwiftUI is still very new, new patterns have been introduced at every major iOS release, and old patterns have been deprecated.

 ^Things have and will change for a few more years.

-^The SwiftUI team listens to the community feedback, I've never received as many responses to all my feedback as after SwiftUI
+^Similar to Swift evolution, the SwiftUI team listens to the community feedback: I've never received as many responses, and closed so many tickets, as when I send feedback on SwiftUI.

 ---